 In accordance with new state law, all school ballot propositions must include the following statement: "This is a property tax increase", regardless if there is no expected increase to the school district tax rate.
 Voters will see this language on all propositions; however, the AISD tax rate is not expected to increase as a result of the bond election.

 Based upon the current taxable values of the district and conservative growth assumptions, it is expected that the I&S rate will remain at $0.41 following the election, regardless of outcome.

 Bond election approval provides authority to Allen ISD Board of Trustees to approve the issuance of bonds, but does not automatically trigger the sale of bonds.
 Bonds will not be sold immediately.

 Based on the timing of the identified bond projects, the bonds will be sold in separate transactions spread over 1 – 5 years.
-For shorter-life assets (i.e. technology devices), the bond maturities will be closely matched with the life of the assets.
+Bond maturities will be closely matched with the life of the assets.
 For example, field turf usually has a life cycle of 8-12 years, and the bonds will be paid off in that lifespan.